 In their capacity as property managing agents, Highdorn and FPM collect rents and incur direct property expenses on behalf of the Group.
 Additionally Highdorn leases offices, from which it operates, from the Group.
-At 31 March 2022, the aggregate net amounts due to the Group from Highdorn and FPM was $\pounds 12.2$ million (2021 - $\pounds 5.4$ million due to the Group from Highdorn and FPM).
+At 31 March 2023, the aggregate net amounts due to the Group from Highdorn and FPM was $\pounds14.7$ million (2022 - $\pounds12.2$ million due to the Group from Highdorn and FPM).
 These amounts are not secured and are payable on demand.
 No guarantees have been given or received and the amounts are settled in cash.